-Regular class attendance is essential for academic success.
-Students are expected to attend all classes.
-In case of illness or other emergency, the student must notify the faculty member before the absence, or as soon as possible afterward.
+In case of illness or other emergency, the student must notify the faculty before the absence, or as soon as possible afterward.
 The student is responsible for all knowledge and materials covered during the absence and is responsible to obtain that information from peers.
-If a student experiences prolonged illness (absent more than three days), students must collaborate with their faculty member and the DAS office to make accommodations as needed to meet course outcomes.
+If a student experiences prolonged illness (absent more than three days), they must collaborate with the faculty and the DAS office to make accommodations as needed to meet course outcomes.
 In the case of a known future absence students must make arrangements with the faculty as soon as possible and at least three days before the absence.

 If a student has any medical or other issue that could impact their ability to complete class or clinical requirements during the semester, the student should immediately contact faculty and the faculty advisor.
-The student may also wish to contact the Disability and Accessibility Services (DAS) office.
+The student may also wish to contact the DAS office.